 Finally, my own spiritual journey has been a lifelong quest; and I feel the Cotswolds as a place is very spiritual.

-Mystical Circles has taken me about six years to write if you include detailed research, seeking feedback from consultant editors and literary friends and various rewrites as the story has evolved.
+Mystical Circles in its final incarnation took me about six years to write but much longer if you include detailed research, previous versions, seeking feedback from consultant editors and literary friends and various rewrites as the story has evolved.
 A Passionate Spirit took five years to write.

 Have you ever joined any mystical circles yourself, or sat at the feet of a guru?